muppet9010/factorio-muppet-streamer/README.md

 #### Command syntax

-`/muppet_streamer_teleport [OPTIONS JSON STRING]`
+`/muppet_streamer_teleport [OPTIONS TABLE AS JSON STRING]`
-#### OPTIONS JSON STRING supports the arguments
+#### OPTIONS TABLE AS JSON STRING supports the arguments

 - delay: DECIMAL - Optional: how many seconds before the effect starts.
 A 0 second delay makes it happen instantly.
 If not specified it defaults to 0 second delay.
 - target: STRING - Mandatory: the player name to target (case sensitive).
-- destinationType: STRING/OBJECT - Mandatory: the type of teleport to do, either the text string of `random`, `biterNest`, `enemyUnit`, `spawn` or a specific position as an object.
+- destinationType: STRING/POSITION_OBJECT - Mandatory: the type of teleport to do, either the text string of `random`, `biterNest`, `enemyUnit`, `spawn` or a specific position in the map as a POSITION_OBJECT.
 For biterNest and enemyUnit it will be the nearest one found within range.
+See Argument Data Types for syntax examples of a POSITION_OBJECT.
 - arrivalRadius - DECIMAL - Optional: the max distance the player will be teleported to from the targeted destinationType.
 Defaults to 10.
 - minDistance: DECIMAL - Optional: the minimum distance to teleport.
 If not provided then the value of 0 is used.
 Is ignored for destinationType of `spawn`, specific position or `enemyUnit`.
 - maxDistance: DECIMAL - Mandatory Special: the maximum distance to teleport.
 Is not mandatory and ignored for destinationType of `spawn` or a specific position.